 For B2B marketers, you have a bit tougher mountain to climb, as organizational decision making may involve several people in varying key roles that will each have their own opinions and buyers’ journeys.

-Thus, the B2b buying process can take weeks, and thus UX and UX design are paramount if you hope to keep your prospects on the hook up until it’s time for them to make a positive buying decision.
+Thus, the B2b buying process can take weeks, and so UX and UX design are paramount if you hope to keep your prospects on the hook up until it’s time for them to make a positive buying decision.

-Here are a few concepts to ponder and actionable tips that will help you keep your user experience design on-point for all buyer personas interested in what you have to offer.
+Here are a few concepts to ponder and actionable tips that will help you keep your user experience design on point for all buyer personas interested in what you have to offer.

 What is UX Design?